 What contaminants do HEPA filters remove?

-HEPA filters are simple, mechanical filters that remove particulate including dust, pollen, mold spores, and dust mites from the air.
+HEPA filters are simple, mechanical filters that remove particles including dust, pollen, mold spores, and dust mites from the air.
 While HEPA filters do not remove chemical gases or vapors, they remove particles VERY effectively - medical grade or "true" HEPA will remove 99.97% of particles that are 0.3 microns or larger from the air.

 Dust